The Investigation Procedure

 A student who is alleged to have violated Student Code of Conduct is entitled to certain procedural rights to insure a fair conference of information is provided.
 These rights also apply to those students representing student organizations charged with violations of Student Code of Conduct.

-III.
-Be informed of his/her right to appeal.
+IV.
+Be informed of their right to appeal.

-The Director of Student Conduct will establish contact with the respondent as soon as possible following the report.
+The Director of Student Conduct will establish contact with the charged student or organizaiton as soon as possible following the report.

 The Director of Student Conduct will have notified the student(s) in writing as to the time and place of the conference to be held by the University Disciplinary Committee (UDC)-(see below) for student conduct matters, the nature of the problem or charge, and the information against the student(s).